hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 #### 2.18.1 Setting the Delete-At Time #### {#x_delete_at}

-The delete-at time is stored in an object's Delete-At metadata.
+The delete-at time is stored in an object's X-Delete-At metadata.
 The time is expressed as a Unix Epoch timestamp.
-You can set the Delete-At metedata in a PUT or POST operation using one of these request headers:
+You can set the X-Delete-At metedata in a PUT or POST operation using one of these request headers:

 * X-Delete-At.
 This specifies the Unix Epoch time at which the object should